Shaphen/Badcord/README.md

 ```

 ### Servers
-Users are able to create new servers and upload an image from their local storage as the server's photo using AWS's S3 Storage System to security save their media
+Users are able to create, edit, and delete servers as well as upload an image from their local storage as a server's cover photo using AWS's S3 Storage System, securily saving their media.

 ![server-photo](https://github.com/Shaphen/Badcord/blob/master/app/assets/images/readme/server_photo_upload.png)
-Users are also able to create/delete new channels within' servers to diversify their conversations!
+Users are also able to create, edit, and delete channels within' servers to diversify their conversation funnels!

 ### Future Directions
 * Add members list with online/offline status